M-Nasser-M/paymob-js-sdk/README.md

 # Paymob SDK

-A TypeScript SDK for the Paymob Intention API v3, designed with strict typing and modern JavaScript practices.
+A TypeScript SDK for the Paymob API , designed with strict typing and modern JavaScript practices.

 ## Features